Analysis 2022 – Qualitative submissions

-Therefore we are now offering the option of an alternative, narrative / qualitative submission.
-The aim of this is to still capture how the organisation fits into the wider research environment, even if this contribution and/or its relevancy to health is not quantifiable.
+Therefore we offer the option of an alternative, narrative / qualitative submission.
+The aim of this is to still capture how the organisation fits into the wider health research environment, even if the organisation does not fund research in the traditional sense and/or that its research contribution and/or its relevancy to health is not quantifiable.

 Essentially we’re seeking a few short paragraphs (ideally <500 words) using the rough structure below:

 - Who you are / what you do – a one or two sentence introduction to your organisation and its main aims/purpose.
 Your website’s homepage probably has this already.

 - How the organisation funds, conducts or supports research – this is essentially some background explaining how and why you fund, conduct or support research (e.g. if there are dedicated budgets, on an ‘as needed’ basis, in house / commissioned externally).